zjoyjin/multiset-adt/README.md

 We haven't talked about documentation much yet, but you can look at how existing Java code is documented to get a sense of the standards used.
 For example, if you hover over any class name in IntelliJ, what you see is the JavaDoc for that class (same idea as docstrings in Python)

+## Extra

+If your team does replicate the behaviour of the provided Python code, we encourage you to think about possible extensions to the structure of the code used to run the timing experiment.
+In particular, how could be make it more customizable and able to time other things?